 Locate Michigan Wind Farms Near You

-Currently, there are no ongoing tours available to the casual visitor.
-However, during special events like Cheeseburger in Caseville or the Harbor Beach Mariners Festival DTE has been known to host tours.
+Currently, there are no ongoing tours available to casual visitors.
+However, during special events like Cheeseburger in Caseville or the Harbor Beach Mariners Festival, DTE has been known to host tours.
 Check the event directory for potential tours in the Upper Thumb.

 Wind Energy Growth in the United States

 The U.S. Energy Information Administration (EIA) expects that new U.S. wind capacity projects over the next year will be near the annual record level of additions last set in 2012.
 Wind capacity additions in the United States through June 2019 totaled 3.7 gigawatts (GW).
-Wind projects reported to EIA through surveys and on EIA’s Preliminary Monthly Electric Generator Inventory, operators expect another 8.5 GW to come online by the end of 2019, with an additional 14.3 GW by the end of 2020.
+Wind projects reported to EIA through surveys and on EIA’s Preliminary Monthly Electric Generator Inventory.
+Operators expect another 8.5 GW to come online by the end of 2019, with an additional 14.3 GW by 2020.